emacadie/my_groovy_apps_001/func.prog.in.java/README.md

 I don't really know a whole lot about the new stuff in JDK 8.
 I think some of it is similar to things we have had in Groovy for a while.

+In chapter five, he points out that for the most part we don't need to worry about garbage collection.
+We do need to think about when we interface with resources outside our application: databases, files, sockets, native resources.

 up to page 23

 Some sample commands from another project: